-The last thing anyone needs on an essential journey these days is a puncture.
+The last thing anyone needs is a puncture.
 Luckily, if that happens, we’ve got a step-by-step guide on what to do.

-Locate the lifting point closest to the wheel you’re changing, place the jack under it, and raise the jack until the wheel is just off the ground.
-Now remove the loose wheel nuts (leave the top one until last).
+Locate the lifting point closest to the wheel you’re changing, place the jack under it, and raise it until it is off the ground.
+Remove the loose wheel nuts (leave the top one until last).

 Make sure to carefully read all warning labels on your spare wheel – most “space-saver” spare wheels will have a speed limit printed on them that you need to adhere to, and they may only be suitable for short-term use.